2021 Surface Treatment Projects

 We are off to a great start putting in bike lanes on Highland Drive!
 Bike lanes are now open between I-80 to 3000 South.
 New signage and finishing touches will be added in the coming weeks.
 Over the summer, lanes will be extended north from I-80 to 2100 South and south from 3000 South to 3300 South in Millcreek.
 We are excited about safer, accessible and more welcoming cycling options from downtown Sugar House to downtown Millcreek.

-In 2021, Salt Lake City gathered community input about possible changes to the striping design for each street.
-The survey was open until July 25th.
+In summer of 2021, Salt Lake City gathered community input about possible changes to the striping design for each street.
 Thanks to everyone that submitted comments!
-We’ll share the feedback we received soon.

 |Early Spring 2021||Project Announcement.|